 Report cards can serve as a wake-up call to both students and families that may be the way that we’re approaching learning might not be the most effective way.

-This is a good time to try to build a growth mindset and doing some fun character building activities to show that we can use strategies to learn new skills might help students to realize that they can use the same character building strategies and apply them to their day-to-day learning.
+This is a good time to try to build a growth mindset and doing some fun character-building activities to show that we can use strategies to learn new skills might help students to realize that they can use the same character-building strategies and apply them to their day-to-day learning.
+We see daily how important our students having a personal lesson plan for perseverance is!

 Character building activities – at the first signs of classroom conflict.